Mauricie

 Mauricie ([mɔʁisi]) is a traditional and current administrative region of Quebec.
-La Mauricie National Park is contained within the region, making it a prime tourist location.
-The region has a land area of 35,860.05 km² (13,845.64 sq mi) and a population of 266,112 residents as of the 2016 Census.
+La Mauricie National Park is contained within the region, making tourism in Mauricie popular.
+The region has a land area of 35,860.05 km2 (13,845.64 sq mi) and a population of 266,112 residents as of the 2016 Census.
 Its largest cities are Trois-Rivières and Shawinigan.

 The word Mauricie was coined by local priest and historian Albert Tessier and is based on the Saint-Maurice river which runs through the region on a North-South axis.

 Mauricie administrative region was created on August 20, 1997 from the split of Mauricie–Bois-Francs administrative region into Mauricie and Centre-du-Québec.
 However, the concept of Mauricie as a traditional region long predates this.